 When we look at the church, do we see a contrast to what we see in the world?
 Or do we see the same kind of division and disunity in the church?

 I know my initial reaction to those questions, but let’s not jump to conclusions yet.
 God’s word doesn’t go out and come back void.
-If Jesus prayed this, can’t God accomplish it?
+If Jesus prayed for unity, can’t God accomplish it?

 Disunity seemed to spring up immediately.
 Or did it?

 Paul would say the Gnostics were not true believers.
 They denied the deity of Jesus and the reality of the resurrection, among other things.
-Paul urged the Corinthians not to identify as followers either of himself or Apollos, but to identify as followers of Jesus only.
-The Holy Spirit settled the disagreement over the eating of foods and Jewish rituals when He gave Peter a vision that was repeated three times followed by a “divine appointment” with Cornelius, a Gentile.
+Paul urged the Corinthians not to identify either as followers of himself or Apollos, but to identify as followers of Jesus only.
+The Holy Spirit settled the disagreement over the eating of foods and Jewish rituals when He gave Peter a vision that was repeated three times followed by a “divine appointment” with Cornelius, a Gentile (though Paul would have to confront Peter before Peter finally go it).